 The County has identified a number of potential risks to its future financial performance.
 Such risks include, but are not limited to, a decline in County sales tax revenues, a decline in the real estate market, the inability to achieve various gap closing measures, the County's exposure to potentially adverse legal judgments, the continued commitment to institutionalization of financial and managerial reforms, the stability of NHCC and the future of the New York Racing Association and Off-Track Betting Corporations in the State.
-The 2016 Budget includes \$15 million of revenue from a new facility in the County operated by the Nassau Regional Off-Track Betting Corporation ("NROTB") which would house up to 1,000 video lottery terminals ("VLTs") as authorized by the State.
-In December 2015, NROTB announced that it had selected Belmont Park in Elmont as the site of a temporary, and then permanent site, for the new facility, subject to (i) approval by the State Gaming Commission of the temporary facility, and (ii) enactment of State legislation for the permanent facility.
-Certain revenues from the VLTs are payable to the County.
-The amount of such revenues included in the 2016 Budget is based upon the assumption that NROTB will be able to construct and commence operation of such a facility within four to six months following approval of the temporary facility by the State Gaming Commission.
-The NROTB has encountered community resistance to potential sites, including at Belmont Park, for this facility and no assurance can be provided that such a facility can be built and operational in 2016.
+The 2016 Budget includes \$15 million of revenue from a proposed new facility at Belmont Park in the County operated by the Nassau Regional Off-Track Betting Corporation ("NROTB") which would have housed up to 1,000 video lottery terminals ("VLTs") as authorized by the State.
+In April 2016, the State enacted legislation to authorize NROTB, in lieu of operating a VLT facility in the County, to enter into an agreement with the operator of the Aqueduct VLT facility in nearby Queens, New York, whereby NROTB would receive certain revenues from the operation of up to 1,000 additional VLTs at the Aqueduct VLT facility.
+Pursuant to the expected agreement that is currently being negotiated between NROTB and the operator of the Aqueduct VLT facility, NROTB expects to receive \$9 million in each of State fiscal years 2016 and 2017, and \$25 million in State fiscal year 2018.
+The County expects that it will receive from NROTB \$3 million in revenues resulting from such agreement in each of 2016 and 2017, and \$19 million in 2018, although no assurance with respect to the County's right to receive such revenues can be provided until such agreement is in place.
 See "LITIGATION - Property Tax Litigation - Assessments" herein for a discussion of the County's ability to finance the payment of property tax refunds through borrowing.